WebOrigami/docs/src/content/framework/intro3.md

 {{ svg team.yaml }}
 </figure>

-In Origami, a graph is a first-class data type, so you can transform a graph like this with a formula.
+In Origami, a graph is a first-class data type that can be passed to functions.
 Create a new empty file called:

 ```console
 greetings = map(team.yaml, greet)